Importance of Insects to Economy, Environment & Agriculture

 d.
 For lac production.

-Rarely toys and other valuable products are produced from it.
+• Even the toys and other valuable products are made from it.

 Pollination, as you might have known it is a method of sexual reproduction in plants.

-Insects get attracted by flowers due to color and reach them to suck nectar.
+Insects get attracted to flowers due to color and reach them to suck nectar.

 Importance of insects in pollination

-Honey bee feeding on the nectar of a flower.
-Its limbs are entrenched with pollen.
+A honey bee feeds on the nectar of a flower.
+Its limbs are encrusted with pollen.

-When these insects visit the next flower, this pollen is shed over that.
-Upon reaching the stigma of a new flower, the pollen merges with the ova and form an embryo.
+• When these insects visit the next flower, this pollen is shed over that flower.
+Upon reaching the stigma of a new flower, the pollen merges with the ovule and forms an embryo.

 b.
 Pest control for agriculture

-Example: Lady beetles consume mites, caterpillars, termites, etc.importance of insects
+Example: Lady beetles consume mites, caterpillars, termites, etc.

 c.
 Honey